ygorcosta/wedeploy.com/ui/src/pages/tutorials/nodejs/add-container-json.md

 ###### <span class="icon-16-star"></span> Pro Tip

 As you can see above, we added a `hook` in our `container.json` file.
-Whatever tasks you put as a hook will be completed during the build cycle prior to each deployment.
+Whatever task you put as a `hook` will be completed during the build cycle prior to each deployment.

 </aside>